tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 This produces the unified files that TIRA requires approaches to use as inputs.
 The files are saved to the directory `pangram-dataset-tira` and are named `documents.jsonl`, `metadata.json`, `queries.jsonl`, `queries.xml`.
 (Normally, as with other datasets, the files would also include relevance judgements, but we do not have them in this tutorial.
 This is because they are typically produced after an experiment has been run.)

-## Milestone 2: Methods – How to execute retrieval experiments
+## Methods – How to execute retrieval experiments

 Now that we have prepared our [documents](pangram-documents.jsonl) and [topics](pangram-topics.jsonl), we can do the actual retrieval.
 In this tutorial, we will use a simple declarative PyTerrier pipeline defined in [../../tira-ir-starters/pyterrier/full-rank-pipeline.ipynb](../../tira-ir-starters/pyterrier/full-rank-pipeline.ipynb) that uses BM25 for retrieval that can be easily extended in order to produce your own experiments later on.